 Likewise, onpage optimization takes center stage here.
 No amount of backlinking will affect your ranking on Amazon, and it won’t do much for your sales, for that matter.
 That’s because, for the most part, your buyers would already have been searching on Amazon when they came across your product.

-Luckily, the Amazon listing optimization algorithm, A9, doesn’t go through major changes nearly as often as other search engine algorithms.
+Luckily, the Amazon listing optimization algorithm, A9.com is the branch of Amazon that deve… More, doesn’t go through major changes nearly as often as other search engine algorithms.
 So, once you get the hang of creating unique, attractive, and productive listings, you can start to loosen up and enjoy selling on Amazon.

 How To Optimize Amazon Listings